kathan3/hash_join_using_warpcore/README.md

 # Hash Join Using Warpcore

-This project demonstrates a simple hash join between two tables using the Warpcore library.
+This project demonstrates a hash join between two tables using the Warpcore library.

 ## How to Compile and Run this Project?